geogebra/geogebra-archive/README.txt

 IMPORTANT NOTE concerning LICENSES

-GeoGebra is distributed under GNU GPL v2.
-However, in this CVS repository you will also find libraries and plug-in files that are subject to other licenses.
+The software GeoGebra is licensed under GNU GPL v2.
+However, as part of this CVS repository you will also find libraries and plug-in files that are subject to other licenses.
 You are free to copy, distribute and transmit all files in this repository for non-commercial purposes.
 For details please read on and see the file LICENSE.txt